PromyLOPh/pandora-apidoc/rest/index.rst

 - https://www.pandora.com/api/

 All requests are JSON-encoded and sent via HTTP POST body to the endpoints over HTTPS.
+Requests require a ``Content-Type`` header of ``application/json``.
 Response bodies are JSON-encoded values.
 Unlike the JSON v5 API there is no requirement for time syncronization, Blowfish cryptography, or partner logins.

 The API requires a cookie aware client as several cookies will be issued during authentication that **must** be present in every request.
 Failure to provide